Life Insurance Trust: What It Is and How It Works

 Complexity

-Setting up and managing a trust may be complicated and require legal assistance.
+Setting up and managing a trust can be complicated and require legal assistance.
+The complexity and costs can outweigh the benefits, especially for smaller estates.

 uninsured icon